bozakov/sshlauncher/README.md

     $ python setup.py install

 you will probably require root privileges.
 However, SSHLauncher can also be executed as a stand alone application from the local directory.
-Note, that SSHlauncher relies on the excellent [pexpect](https://github.com/pexpect/pexpect) package which you may need to install first (a version is included for convenience).
+Note, that SSHLauncher relies on the excellent [pexpect](https://github.com/pexpect/pexpect) package which you may need to install first (a version is included for convenience).

     $ pip install pexpect

 # Usage:

-    $ sshlauncher [-d] [-e] [-s] configfile
+    $ sshlauncher [options] configfile

+    Options:
+    --version       show program's version number and exit -h, --help      show this help message and exit -d, --debug     enable debug mode
+    -e, --escape    enable interpretation of backslash escapes in commands -s, --simulate  simulates the sshlauncher configuration by replacing commands by relevant echos

 Please refer to the included PDF file for detailed instructions on setting up the configuration file.